Student Mobilities

 • Have submitted their application documents in full

-Short-term student mobility (bachelor, master):
+Short-term student mobility:

-• Study mobility E.g. conference, summer university, block course participation
+• Study mobility E.g. conference, summer university, block course participation (higher education vocational training, bachelor, master, undivided long program, doctoral)

 General mobility information: